chevalinator/ReadingSummary/Poor Charlie Almanack - Charlie Munger/readme.md

 <br><br>
 The elementary part of psychology-the psychology of misjudgment, as I call it-is a terribly important thing to learn.
 <br><br>
+##### Change, as in the case of the Internet, can be the friend of society.
+But it is the absence of change that is often the friend of the investor.
+While the Internet will change many things, it will not likely change the brand of gum people chew.
+Charlie and I like stable businesses like chewing gum and try to leave life's more unpredictable things to someone else." -Buffett
+<br><br>
+##### And in a bureaucracy, you think the work is done when it goes out of your in-basket into somebody else's in-basket.
+But, of course, it isn't.
+It is  not done until AT&T delivers what it's supposed to deliver.
+So you get big, fat, dumb, unmotivated bureaucracies.

+##### They also tend to become somewhat corrupt.
+In other words, if I've got a department and you've got a department and we kind of share power running this thing, there's sort of an unwritten rule: "If you won't bother me, I won't bother you, and we're both happy" So you ger layers of management and associated costs that nobody needs.
+Then, while people are justifying all these layers, it takes forever to get anything done.
+They're too slow to make decisions, and nimbler people run circles around them.

+<br><br>

+If people tell you what you really don't want to hear - what's unpleasant- there's an almost automatic reaction of antipathy.
+You have to train yourself out of it.
+It isn't foredestined that you have to be this way.
+But you will tend to be this way if you don't think about it.

+<br><br>

+So life is an everlasting battle between those two forces - to get those advantages of scale on one side and a tendency to get a lot like the U.S. Agriculture Departmemt on the other side- where they just sit around and so forth.
+<br><br>

+<br><br>

+<br><br>

 <br><br>